 I believe in opening up communication and understanding between couples, as well as in individuals, to allow them to get to know themselves better in the process.
 I also believe that sustainable change is possible and that destructive patterns can be broken.

-I enjoy working with a diverse group of clients, including cross-cultural couples, LGBT couples, couples plagued with depression, substance abuse and infertility.
+I have over 10 years of experience and enjoy working with a diverse group of clients, including cross-cultural couples, the LGBTQ+ community , couples and individuals plagued with depression, relationship difficulties, infertility and much more.

 Trained at the Tavistock Centre for Couple Relationships (now Tavistock Relationships), where I qualified as a Psychodynamic Couple and Individual Psychotherapist